ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     => 0x1f31e:	b.n	0x1f31e                     ; Branch to self

 Understanding this requires a bit of knowledge about ARM assembly and calling conventions.
-This code was generated from C by a compiler that follows the [ARM assembly procedure call standard][AAPCS].
-In this document, Table 2 in section 5.1.1 defines how the compiler should use available registers when calling a function.
+A compiler that follows the [ARM assembly procedure call standard][AAPCS] generated this code in C. In this document, Table 2 in section 5.1.1 defines how the compiler should use available registers when calling a function.

-Registers r0 to r3 are used to pass arguments to a function, which may return something into r0.
-Using x, we can inspect the content of those arguments:
+Registers r0 to r3 pass arguments to a function, which may return something into r0.
+Using x, you can inspect the content of those arguments:

     (gdb) x/xw 0x1f330
     0x1f330:	0x20002880

 r0 contains a pointer to address 0x20002880, which is the application RAM.
-This is probably a Serial object, since we expect this call to be "serial.printf(string)".
-We'll come back to this later.
-For the moment, let's see what is put in r1 before the call.
+This is probably a Serial object because you expect this call to be "serial.printf(string)".
+You'll come back to this later.
+For the moment, see what is put in r1 before the call.
 It is a pointer to the stack.
 The called function (callee) is not supposed to modify the stack after the address ''$sp'' that it gets at the time of the call, so ''$sp'' is the same before and after the call:

     (gdb) x/4x $sp
     0x20003fe8:	0x6c6c6548	0x6f77206f	0x0d646c72	0x0000000a